 Closure material (except for tissue adhesive) is removed after various intervals depending on location.
 For facial lacerations, sutures are removed in 3 to 5 days to prevent cross-hatching and visible needle entrance marks; some clinicians apply adhesive strips to bolster the wound for a few more days.
 Sutures and staples on the torso and upper extremities are removed in 7 to 10 days.
-Sutures and staples on the extensor surface of the elbow, knee, and anywhere below the knee should remain for 10 to 12 days.
+Sutures and staples on hands and fingers, the extensor surface of the elbow, knee, and anywhere below the knee should remain for 10 to 12 days.

 Drug NameSelect Trade